waifuai/llm-text-queue/README.md

 *   Python 3.7+
 *   pip
 *   Redis server (installed and running)
-*   A CUDA-enabled GPU (optional, but recommended for performance)
+*   A Gemini API Key

 You can find instructions for installing Redis on your system on the official Redis website: [https://redis.io/docs/getting-started/](https://redis.io/docs/getting-started/)

 ## Installation